VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 During development, it is crucial to be able to test the AI thinker in isolation, i.e., outside of running matches and sessions.
-This is easy to accomplish, requiring the creation of a test project which references the ColorShapeLinks.Common project, as well as the AI thinker-specific project (which we called `MyAIThinkerProjectName` in the previous section).
+This is easy to accomplish, requiring the creation of a test project which references the [Common] project, as well as the AI thinker-specific project (which we called `MyAIThinkerProjectName` in the previous section).
 However, there is an important caveat to be aware of:

-> Properties inherited from [AbstractThinker] will not be automatically
-> initialized if the concrete thinker is instantiated directly.
+@attention Properties inherited from [AbstractThinker] will not be automatically initialized if the concrete thinker is instantiated directly.

 There are two ways to solve this problem: